James Wood (baseball): Washington Nationals

 Wood was promoted to the Triple-A Rochester Red Wings to begin the 2024 season.
 After hitting .353 with 10 home runs and 10 stolen bases in 52 games at Triple-A, Wood was ranked as the #1 prospect in baseball according to Baseball America's 2024 midseason update.

-He was promoted to the major leagues for the first time on July 1, 2024.
-On July 1, he got his first hit, a single, in the second inning against New York Mets' pitcher David Peterson.
-Wood finished the 2024 season playing in 79 games, hitting .264 with 9 home runs, 41 RBIs, and 14 stolen bases.
+Wood was promoted to the major leagues for the first time on July 1, 2024.
+On July 1, he recorded his first hit, a single, in the second inning against New York Mets' pitcher David Peterson.
+He hit his first MLB home run, a three-run home run off St. Louis Cardinals starter Lance Lynn, on July 6.
+Wood finished the 2024 season playing in 79 games with the Nationals, hitting .264 with nine home runs, 41 RBIs, and 14 stolen bases.

+Wood was named to his first Opening Day roster to begin the 2025 season.
 On April 25, 2025 against the New York Mets, Wood hit his first career walk-off hit via a RBI single to give the Nationals a 5-4 victory over the Mets.
-On June 19 against the Colorado Rockies, Wood hit his first career walk-off home run to give the Nationals a 4-3 victory over the Rockies in extra innings.
+On June 19 against the Colorado Rockies, Wood hit his first career walk-off home run to give the Nationals a 4-3 victory over the Colorado Rockies in extra innings.
 Wood became the first player to be intentionally walked four times since Barry Bonds in 2004 in a game against the Los Angeles Angels on June 29, 2025.
 On July 3, 2025, he was named as a participant in the 2025 MLB Home Run Derby.
 On the same day, Wood went a career-high 5-for-5 with a home run and two RBIs in a 11-7 win over the Detroit Tigers as he recorded his first career five-hit game.
 On July 6, Wood was selected to the 2025 Major League Baseball All-Star Game, his first all-star appearance in MLB.
+Wood finished the 2025 season having appeared in 157 games with a .256 batting average, 31 home runs, 94 RBIs, 38 doubles, and 15 stolen bases.

+Wood hit his first career grand slam, an inside-the-park grand slam, on May 19, 2026 off Mets starter Nolan McLean.
+It was the first inside-the-park grand slam in MLB since 2022.

 Player profile

-Wood is listed at 6 ft 7 in and 234 lbs, making him one of the tallest current players in MLB.
+Wood is listed at 6 ft 6 in and 234 lbs, making him one of the tallest current players in MLB.
 He is regarded as a player with high potential because of his power, consistent ball contact, and speed.
 In his rookie season he had an Average Exit Velocity of 92.8 mph (95th percentile among MLB players) and a Sprint Speed of 28.7 feet per second (85th percentile).